rxzyx/prodigy-hack/README.md

 ### WHERE WERE YOU THIS WHOLE TIME I HAD NO CHEATS FOR YEARS

-- Did other people not make cheats (except that one guy who copied me, you know who you are)?
+- Did other people not make cheats (except that one guy who copied me verbatim, you know who you are)?
 Anyways, just check my <a href="https://github.com/rxzyx">GitHub profile</a> for other cool stuff!

 #### I am not responsible for your actions with these cheats.